 The gaming glasses are becoming more and more popular among the gaming community.
-Professional streamers are emphasizing on buying these too.
-They provide protection from glare headaches, blue rays and improve visual prowess.
+Professional streamers are emphasizing buying these too.
+They protect from glare headaches, blue rays and improve visual prowess.
 Today, we’ll be walking you over, what we have deemed, the best gaming glasses to protect you from these harms.
 So without further adieu, let’s get right in.

 Gunnar is a well-known brand and sponsor, who wants their voice to be heard.
 With their premium grade accessories, Gunnar has been readily promoting awareness related to the health issues caused by long hours of watching digital screens.
 The PHA-04201 is among their highest quality lines of gaming glasses and it delivers well.

 The weight is very evenly distributed throughout meaning that there are no centralized pressure points.
-This makes a very strong case in favour of these glasses as they’re to be used for long hours.
+This makes a very strong case in favor of these glasses as they’re to be used for long hours.
 Moreover, their strategic design makes them ideal for use while even wearing headphones.
 Gunnar uses their patented lens material and tints for this pair.
 For users who already wear glasses, they can send in a prescription when placing their order and have a special lens fitted in these glasses.
-With the BPF65, PHA-04201 is able to block out 65% of blue light and 100% of UV, helping prevent long and short term damages.
+With the BPF65, PHA-04201 can block out 65% of blue light and 100% of UV, helping prevent long and short-term damages.